aarondwi/dbm/README.md

 ```
 It will add a file in `src` directory in the format `{UNIXSECONDS}-DummyName.yaml`.
 The file has `up` and `down` attributes, which you gonna set to whatever the need is.

-> Up is mostly for applying, such as *CREATE TABLE*, *ADD INDEX*, etc\n
-> Down is mostly for removing, such as *DROP TABLE*, *DROP INDEX*, etc\n
-> Of course, definition of applying and removing may vary, depending on the case
+Up is mostly for applying, such as *CREATE TABLE*, *ADD INDEX*, etc. Down is mostly for removing, such as *DROP TABLE*, *DROP INDEX*, etc. Of course, definition of applying and removing may vary, depending on the case

 > Note that, a *srcfile* is only for one thing, for example *CREATE TABLE*.
 If you need another table, or wanna add > index to existing, you can create another *srcfile*